troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 but is done anyway for completeness, and also because I re-use the same setup in other test cases as well.

-> Note: it is of course not recommended to disable IGMP snooping on a
+> Iit is of course not recommended to disable IGMP snooping on a bridge,
-> bridge, but if it's buggy you really don't have a choice.
-Please do
+> but if it's buggy you really don't have a choice.
+Please check this
-> check this for yourself since it depends on the kernel you run.
+> for yourself since it depends on the kernel you run.

      R1                       R2                       R3                       R4
     +-------+                +-------+                +-------+                +-------+